-The Cal OES Planning and Preparedness Branch develops and maintains state-level emergency plans and guidance that engage the whole community by using an all-hazards planning process that represents the actual stakeholders from the community, both local and state government leaders, nongovernmental organizations and the private sector.
+The Cal OES Planning and Preparedness Branch develops and maintains state-level emergency plans and guidance that engage the whole community by using an all-hazards planning process that represents the actual stakeholders from the community, both local and state government leaders, nongovernmental organizations, and the private sector.

-The Preparedness Branch administers the Standardized Emergency Management System (SEMS) Maintenance System, coordinates the state’s activities in the federal National Incident Management System (NIMS) and provides technical assistance in Radiological-Nuclear and Homeland Security areas.
+The Preparedness Branch administers the Standardized Emergency Management System (SEMS) Maintenance System, coordinates the state’s activities in the federal National Incident Management System (NIMS), and provides technical assistance in Radiological-Nuclear and Homeland Security areas.

-Branch staff assists local governments and other state agencies in developing their own emergency preparedness and response plans in accordance with the SEMS, NIMS and the State Emergency Plan.
+Branch staff assists local governments and other state agencies in developing their own emergency preparedness and response plans in accordance with the SEMS, NIMS, and the State Emergency Plan.

 To contact the Planning and Preparedness Branch, click on the Contacts link.

-The Emergency Management Systems Unit (EMSU) has the responsibility for maintaining the Standardized Emergency Management System (SEMS) including coordinating the SEMS Advisory Board, SEMS Technical Group and Specialist Committees, integrating/coordinating the National Incident Management System into SEMS (including the annual NIMS assessment), performing the annual State Preparedness Report and producing mandated After Action Reports with follow on coordination for identified corrective actions and improvement planning for proclaimed disasters.
-EMSU is also responsible for the Statewide Emergency Planning Committee (SWEPC).
+The Emergency Management Systems Unit (EMSU) has the responsibility for maintaining the Standardized Emergency Management System (SEMS) including coordinating the SEMS Advisory Board, SEMS Technical Group and Specialist Committees, integrating/coordinating the National Incident Management System into SEMS (including the annual NIMS assessment), and producing the mandated After Action Reports with follow on coordination for identified corrective actions and improvement planning for proclaimed disasters.
+EMSU is also responsible for theEmergency Management Accrediation Program (EMAP) and the Statewide Emergency Preparedness Coordination (SWEPC).
 SWEPC provides an opportunity for local, state, and federal participating agencies to disseminate information, express concerns or develop ideas concerning emergency management in California.
-Additionally, EMSU supports the Threat and Hazard Identification and Risk Assessment (THIRA).

-The Emergency Function Planning Unit provides assistance to other Cal OES branches, federal, state and local agencies, departments and other stakeholders with similar functional activities working together in a discipline-specific environment.
-These discipline specific areas of responsibility include, but are not limited to, State of California Emergency Plan, California Emergency Functions, education emergency preparedness and the California Animal Response Emergency Systems (CARES).
+The Emergency Function Planning Unit provides assistance to other Cal OES branches, federal, state and local agencies, departments, and other stakeholders with similar functional activities working together in a discipline-specific environment.
+These discipline specific areas of responsibility include, but are not limited to, State of California Emergency Plan, California Emergency Support Functions, education emergency preparedness, and the California Animal Response Emergency Systems (CARES).
 The Unit also develops and maintains the state’s regulatory processes, planning guidance materials, and implementation of emergency planning policy and guidance for which Cal OES has lead agency responsibility.
 For program specific information, see below.

-The Radiological Preparedness Unit (RPU) consists of the staff, expertise, authority and program funding necessary to support local governments in their effort to plan for, prepare for and respond to radiological incidents that threaten lives, property and the environment.
-The RPU provides an effective and efficient emergency management system for radiological incidents by coordinating with private entities, federal, tribal, State and local government organizations.
-The goal of the RPU is to protect the public, property and the environment from the possible harmful effects of radiation from transportation accidents, incidents at nuclear power plants and other fixed facilities.
+The Radiological Preparedness Unit (RPU) consists of the staff, expertise, authority, and program funding necessary to support local governments in their effort to plan for, prepare for, and respond to radiological incidents that threaten lives, property, and the environment.
+The RPU provides an effective and efficient emergency management system for radiological incidents by coordinating with private entities, federal, tribal, State, and local government organizations.
+The goal of the RPU is to protect the public, property, and the environment from the possible harmful effects of radiation from transportation accidents, incidents at nuclear power plants, and other fixed facilities.